-(to 50%), any use of the varieties Cabernet Sauvignon
+(50%), any use of the varieties Cabernet Sauvignon

-and Pinot Nero logo CNRS logo INIST Pinot Noir
+and Pinot Nero = Pinot Noir

-(max 40%), as well as other approved varieties (max 15%).
+(max.
+40%), as well as other approved varieties (max.
+15%).
 The varietal wines

-Of the Vin Santo
+The Vin Santo

-(max 50%), Trebbiano Toscano
+(max.
+50%), Trebbiano Toscano

-(to 30%) and Vernaccia di San Gimignano
+(to.
+30%) and Vernaccia di San Gimignano

-is produced from Sangiovese (to 50%) and other approved red varieties (50% max.).
+is made from Sangiovese (50%) and other approved red varieties (max.
+50%).